safesoftware/FMETraining/README.md

 The full course is made up of two sections.
 These sections are:

-The course is made up of two sections:

 - ***Interacting with the FME Server REST API***

  - Getting Started with the REST API